Boat Hour Meters

 Installation Instructions

 1. Using a pencil, trace the outer region of the lower/ recessed part of the hour meter.
-In the case, the meter doesn’t have a recessed portion sketch a circular hole of about 2 inches in diameter.2.
-Attach the drill bit to the power drill and cut a hole.
-Alternatively, use a circular saw to cut a hole.
+In the case, the meter doesn’t have a recessed portion sketch a circular hole of about 2 inches in diameter.

 3. Take an ordinary file or rasp file and smoothen the hole.
 Use a little pressure since too much may widen the gap further consequently making the meter to fall through.